 Many teams forget to including usability activities in sprint planning.
 This again I believe is largely due to lack of familiarity with usability and UCD methodology.
 It is important to remember that usability and UX can be conducted quickly and informally (e.g. Google’s cafeteria user testing).
 The team should be informed of what UCD deliverables and usability requirements will be coming and at what point (so they can react to change).
 This will also help the UX prioritize and champion user needs.

-Take-away: PO's as well as the UX person on your project need to be honest about their usability short-comings.
-I've found a tendency in some Agile groups of presuming we're all on the same page about what UX should do, when clearly we were not.
-Setting clear expectations, adequate project planning for UX activities to occur and inform key points in a sprint are vital steps that are often overlooked.
+Take-away: PO’s and the UX person on your project need to be honest about their usability shortcomings.
+I’ve found a tendency in some Agile groups to presume we’re all on the same page about what UX should do when clearly we were not.
+Setting clear expectations, adequate project planning for UX activities to occur, and informing key points in a sprint are vital steps that are often overlooked.

 Jeff Gothelf shares a story: